ashellz/habitt/README.md

 Things to fix:

 1. Change the way animations work

-2. Add a bed icon
-3. Add an egg icon
-4. When opening edit set dropdownvalue to category it's in, not any time
+2. When opening edit set dropdownvalue to category it's in, not any time

 Fixed things: